ClementNerma/Peggy/README.md

 * `?`: match this pattern one time if possible, zero matching is allowed

 Patterns can also be made _silent_ to avoid capturing anything, by prefixing them with `_:` (no space allowed).

+There are also _atomic patterns_, whose content is provided as a single string when matching.
+They are prefixed with `@:` (no space allowed).

+Please note that, unlike any other feature, atomic patterns will require to allocate the matched string.
+This shouldn't be a problem as atomics are designed to handle very small strings, but keep that in mind.

 ## Builtin rules